 Every day you are alive is a special occasion.

 Every minute, every breath, is a gift from God.

 – Mary Manin Morrissey

-I can’t forget Erma Bombeck’s article ‘If I Had To Live My Life Over’ that appeared in the Reader’s Digest aeons ago.
+I can’t forget Erma Bombeck’s article ‘If I Had To Live My Life Over‘ that appeared in the Reader’s Digest aeons ago.
 It was so full of wisdom and a note of regret.
-I’m quoting parts of it here:
+It’s a reminder to remember what’s important.